jessicarumsey/jessica-rumsey-portfolio/README.md

 ---

 ## About Me
-I am a Data Science graduate student with a strong foundation in mathematics and analytics, interested in roles involving forecasting, reporting, and data-driven operational support.
-My work focuses on accuracy, interpretability, and stakeholder-oriented communication.
+I am a Data Science graduate student with a strong foundation in mathematics and analytics, interested in data or quantitative analyst roles.
+My work highlights my experience analyzing large datasets, interpreting results within context, and clearly communicating findings with supporting data visualizations.